-This article deals with teaching in Mainland China.
-Teaching in Hong Kong (or Macau or even Taiwan) would be another article, as the system, the rules, working conditions, pay, etc. are all very different — in many respects still more British (or liberal at least) than “Chinese”.
+This article deals with teaching in Chinese Mainland.
+Teaching in Hong Kong (or Macau or even Taiwan) would be another article, as the system, the rules, working conditions, pay, etc. are all very different — in many respects still more British (or liberal at least) than "Chinese".

 Types of Teaching Jobs in China

 The majority of foreign teachers in China teach English, even for some if it is not their first language, though this is far less common that it was.
 There are some who teach other languages.
 Learning European languages is becoming more popular and there are a few native Japanese and Korean teachers, mainly at universities or specialist private schools.
 There are also a small minority who teach aspects of (foreign) culture or technical specialisms, though these types of teaching jobs are few and far between.

 There are different types of English teacher in China…

 In the state system there is everything available from nursery teacher (kindergarten, pre-school), primary school (elementary), and secondary school teacher (mostly lower middle school, as upper middle school teaching is more focused on passing university entrance exams than learning native English from a foreigner) to university teaching jobs (where classes can be an English major, which usually leads to a career in teaching English, or Translation, or maybe the Business English part of a Business degree).